List of warlords and military cliques in the Warlord Era: Northern factions

-Anhui clique
+Anhui Clique

-The Anhui clique was so named because many of its most influential members were from Anhui, including founder Duan Qirui.
-It had a affiliated political party, the Anfu club, and a financial wing, the New Communications clique, under Deputy Foreign Minister Cao Rulin.
+The Anhui clique was named so because many of its most influential members were from Anhui, including founder Duan Qirui.
+It had an affiliated political party, the Anfu club, and a financial wing, the New Communications clique, under Deputy Foreign Minister Cao Rulin.

-The clique had close ties to Japan, granting heavy concessions in exchange for funding and military training, and advocated war against the German Empire as part of the First World War, as well as military suppression of the Kuomintang.
+The clique had close ties to Japan, granting concessions in exchange for funding and military training, and advocated war against the German Empire as part of the First World War, as well as military suppression of the Kuomintang.

 The clique was removed from power after the Zhili–Anhui War and slowly faded from prominence.

-Zhili clique
+Zhili Clique

-Zhili was the province surrounding Beijing, now the province of Hebei.
+Zhili was the name for the area of what is now Beijing, Tianjin and Hebei.

 The Zhili clique was formed by officers disgruntled with the Anhui clique and rallied around Feng Guozhang.
 It was aligned to Western powers.

-The clique took power after the Zhili–Anhui War but lost it after the Second Zhili–Fengtian War.
+The clique took power after the Zhili–Anhui War but lost after the Second Zhili–Fengtian War.
 It was largely wiped out during the Northern Expedition.

 Fengtian clique

 Fengtian is the former name of Liaoning province, and was the political center of Manchuria.

-The Fengtian clique controlled most of Manchuria up to Shanhai Pass and had a close relationship with Japan.
+The Fengtian clique controlled most of Manchuria up to the Shanhai Pass and had a close relationship with Japan.
 Its civilian branch was the Communications Clique, under Premier Liang Shiyi.

 It took power in Beijing after the Second Zhili–Fengtian War but could not stop the Kuomintang during the Northern Expedition, and was driven from Manchuria after the Mukden Incident and merged with the Kuomintang.

-Shanxi clique
+Shanxi/Jin Clique

-Formed in the aftermath of the Xinhai Revolution, the Shanxi clique was limited to Shanxi province only.
+Formed in the Xinhai Revolution, the Shanxi clique was limited to Shanxi province only.

+Jin was the traditional name of Shanxi province.
+Therefore, the clique is often called the Jin clique as well.

-Although affiliated with the Anhui clique, Yan Xishan remained neutral until the Northern Expedition, during which he sided with the Kuomintang.
+Although affiliated with the Anhui clique, Yan Xishan, leader of the Shanxi Clique, remained neutral until the Northern Expedition, during which he sided with the Kuomintang.